How to Aim Sparks Away With an Angle Grinder: Positioning for Safety

 How Do You Ensure Safety While Operating an Angle Grinder?

-Where to Position Angle Grinder Guard?
+Where Should You Position the Angle Grinder Guard?

 Conclusion